 - A block device mapping that determines the volumes to attach to the instance when it is launched

-7) How can you send request to Amazon S3?
+7) How can you send a request to Amazon S3?

-Amazon S3 is a REST service, you can send request by using the REST API or the AWS SDK wrapper libraries that wrap the underlying Amazon S3 REST API.
+Amazon S3 is a REST service, and you can send a request by using the REST API or the AWS SDK wrapper libraries that wrap the underlying Amazon S3 REST API.

-8) Mention what is the difference between Amazon S3 and EC2?
+8) Mention what the difference between Amazon S3 and EC2 is?